msft-davidlee/contoso-coffee-house/AKS.md

     1. The frontend API is protected by OAuth and we have created a validate-jwt policy to protect our API,
     2. The Point-Of-Sale Terminals will leverage Client Credentials Flow to get a bearer token from AAD with the provided Client ID and Secret.
 2. APIM is configured with the backend pointing to the domain of AKS Ingress Controller.
-    1. We can refer to [Internal Customer Service Web App](APP.md) for more information related to that architecture.
+    1. We can refer to [Customer Service Web App](APP.md) for more information related to that architecture.
 3. Azure Frontdoor is protecting APIM which means Point-Of-Sale Terminals will need to invoke calls into Azure Frontdoor and not call it directly.

 ![Architecture](/Architecture/AKS.png)